 - (1) The sum total of all linear distances of primary facades located in the frontage zone shall be a minimum of 40% of the lot width in the frontage zone or 25 feet whichever is greater except as provided as follows in this subsections. - (2) Frontage zone buildout may be less than 40% where existing buildings compose more than 50% of the sum of proposed first floor gross square footage or lot widths at the frontage zone are greater than 125 feet.
-In these cases, new buildings and additions shall be configured to occupy as much of the frontage zone as is practicable. - (3) Alternately an applicant may set back up to 75% of the linear distance required by this section greater than the frontage zone provided that area is used only for outdoor seating and not the display of goods.
+In these cases, new buildings and additions shall be configured to such that 50% of their primary facades are located in the frontage zone. - (3) Alternately, an applicant may set buildings back up to 75% of the linear distance required by this section greater than the frontage zone provided that the additional area between the building and the street is used only for outdoor seating and not the display of goods.